-Table 2.5.
+Table 2.4.
 Vertical overburden of the detector sites and the corresponding muon flux and mean energy.

-rock will be effectively attenuated by the 2 m water shield.
-Together with another muon tracker outside the veto water, the combined muon tag efficiency is designed to be 99.5%, with an uncertainty smaller than 0.25%.
+veto water, the combined muon tag efficiency is designed to be 99.5%, with an uncertainty smaller than 0.25%.

 With the detailed muon flux and mean energy at each detector site, the neutron yield, energy spectrum, and angular distribution can be estimated with an empirical formula[6] which has been tested against experimental data whenever available.
 A full Monte Carlo simulation has been carried out to propagate the primary neutrons produced by muons in the surrounding rocks and the water buffer to the detector.
 The primary neutrons are associated with their parent muons in the simulation so that we know if they can be tagged by the veto detector.
 All neutrons produced in the water buffer will be tagged with an efficiency of 99.5%, since their parent muons must pass through the muon systems.
 About 30% of the neutrons produced in the surrounding rocks cannot be tagged.
 The neutrons produced in the rocks, however, have to survive at least 2 meters of water.
 The neutron background after veto rejection is the sum of the untagged events and 0.5% of the tagged events.